Fremantle Perth Bridal Designer Jaime Lee Major

 Melbourne Elopement photography

 I shot this image on beautiful old film with a half century old camera.
-See why i’m a film wedding photographer.
+See why we’re a 35mm film wedding photographer.

 Looking for small wedding and elopement photography in Melbourne?

-I’ve photographed nearly 200 beautiful weddings of all sizes across Melbourne, the Yarra Valley, Geelong, greater country Victoria, and beyond.
-I’ve got plenty of advice i’m happy to share.
+We’ve photographed nearly 200 beautiful weddings of all sizes across Melbourne, the Yarra Valley, Geelong, greater country Victoria, and beyond.
+I’ve got plenty of advice we’re happy to share.

-If you’d like to make an enquiry to me, you can reach me here:
+If you’d like to make an enquiry to us, you can reach us here:

 https://briarsatlas.com/enquire